sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE.md

 - the motivation for the feature
 - how the feature would be relevant to at least 90% of Homebrew users
 - what alternatives to the feature you have considered

-We will close this issue or ask you to create a pull-request if it's something we're not actively planning to work on.